Southern Safari Circuit in Kenya

-Renowned for its dense population of well-habituated elephants, Amboseli National Park abuts Tanzanian border at the northern base of Mount Kilimanjaro and is the best place to photograph plains wildlife below its majestic and photogenic snow-capped peak.
+Renowned for its dense population of well-habituated elephants, Amboseli National Park, above the Tanzanian border at the northern base of Mount Kilimanjaro, is the best place to photograph plains wildlife below its majestic and photogenic snow-capped peak.

-Although it is no longer a reliable site for the flamingoes that use to amass in its shallows, peri-urban Lake Nakuru is set within a small national park that offers a good chance of spotting both black and white rhino in the course of one game drive.
+Although it’s no longer a reliable site for the flamingos that used to amass in its shallows, peri-urban Lake Nakuru is set within a small national park that offers a good chance of spotting both Black and White rhinos in the course of one game drive.

 Often home to hundreds of thousands of flamingos, Lake Bogoria National Reserve is also noteworthy for the dramatic hot geysers that erupt close to its western shore.

 The southwest of Kenya is occupied by Lake Victoria, which it shares with Uganda and Tanzania.
-This is the largest lake in Africa at 66,800 km2, but its Kenyan portion is poorly developed for tourism and suited only to aficionados of genuinely off-the-beaten-track travel.
+This is the largest lake in Africa at 66,800 km2 (2579 square miles), but its Kenyan portion is poorly developed for tourism and suited only to fans of genuinely off-the-beaten-track travel.

-Another underrated pedestrian-friendly gem, tiny Saiwa Swamp National Park, traversed by a walking trail that leads to a series of wooden viewing platforms, is possibly the best place in Africa to observe the semi-aquatic Sitatunga antelope and white-bearded DeBrazza’s monkey.
+Another underrated pedestrian-friendly gem is the tiny Saiwa Swamp National Park.
+Traversed by a walking trail that leads to a series of wooden viewing platforms, it’s possibly the best place in Africa to observe the semi-aquatic Sitatunga antelope and white-bearded DeBrazza’s monkey.
 A long list of forest and swamp birds includes the gorgeous Ross’s turaco.

-Accommodation to suit most tastes and budgets can be found throughout the region.
-These range from the exclusive tented camps and larger hotel-like lodges in and around the national parks and reserves to agreeable budget lodgings in more accessible destinations.
+- Accommodations to suit most tastes and budgets can be found throughout the region.
+These range from exclusive tented camps and larger hotel-like lodges in and around the national parks and reserves to agreeable budget lodgings in more accessible destinations.